LAFSC Semester Costs, 2020-21

 - Recommended 16 hours of academic credit

-- Production costs (licensing fees; and a budget for location fees, special equipment rental, props, costumes, makeup, expendables, etc.) for the program-required film production course; approx. $350 value
+- Production costs (licensing fees, location fees, special equipment rental, props, costumes, makeup, expendables, etc.) for the program-required film production course; an approximately $375 value.

 - Entrance fees to LAFSC-organized, film-related attractions